gl3523847123-creator/tzif_ada/README.md

 ## Overview

-TZif is an Ada 2022 library for parsing and querying IANA's compiled timezone information (TZif format, RFC 9636).
+TZif is an Ada 2022 library for parsing and querying IANA's compiled timezone information (TZif format, RFC 9636) files.
 It provides a clean, functional API with Result monad error handling, hexagonal architecture, and embedded-safe patterns.

 Designed for safety-critical, embedded, and high-assurance applications with full SPARK compatibility.